Sleepypiggi/Actuarial-Exams/docs/2. Actuarial Mathematics/ASA-ALTAM/Profit Testing.md

 \end{aligned}
 $$

+!!!
+Warning "Different Interest Rates"

-> Note that the **earned interest earned** may be different from the interest used to compute premiums or reserves.
+    The interest earned on the reserves **may be different** from the interest used to compute the premiums and/or reserves.
+Be sure to read the question properly.

-This is equivalent to saying that the profit in each policy year is the combination of the NCFs AND the **change in reserves** for that policy year:
+This is equivalent to saying that the expected profit in each policy year is the combination of the NCFs AND the **change in reserves** for that policy year:

 $$
 \begin{aligned}